bcgov/github-optimization/README.md

 [![Lifecycle:Experimental](https://img.shields.io/badge/Lifecycle-Experimental-339999)](Redirect-URL)

+The goal of this GitHub Optimization Project is to provide tangible progress and recommendations for BC Government that will nurture and grow a healthy, compliant, and vibrant open-source development community. ​

+## Features

 This repository includes the following artifacts developed to understand the repositories in `bcgov` and `BCDevOps` GitHub organizations:

-## Features

 - `grafana-github-plugin`: a forked repository of the official grafana [`github-datasource`](https://github.com/grafana/github-datasource)
 - `scripts-go`: a set of golang scripts to collect repository data from GitHub API